juljankrause/juljankrause.github.io/publications.md

 ---

 <p>
 My publications span academic scholarship, policy analysis, and public-facing commentary across emerging technology, security, infrastructure, and philosophy of (the social) science(s).
-The mix reflects a career spent moving between research, government, and the private sector and a conviction that the most consequential questions often sit in the gap between technical and policy communities, often not fully visible to neither but affecting both.
+The mix reflects a career spent moving between research, government, and the private sector and a conviction that the most consequential questions often sit in the gap between technical and policy communities, often not fully visible to either but affecting both.
 </p>

 <div class="research-nav">